Prolu7/Smooth-WI-Zoom/README.md

 # WI Zoom (Wurst-Imperium Zoom)

-The zoom from the [Wurst Client](https://www.wurstclient.net/) as a standalone mod.
+The zoom from the [Wurst Client](https://www.wurstclient.net/) as a standalone mod, modified to be smoother when zooming.
 The WI Zoom Minecraft mod lets you zoom in and out with the mouse wheel, providing up to 50x magnification without the need for a spyglass.
 This mod is fully compatible with OptiFine and Sodium, but unlike OptiFine's zoom, WI Zoom lets the camera move in a logical way, without making it wobble around.
 WI Zoom supports all of the latest Minecraft versions, including snapshots.

 ![Requires Fabric API](https://user-images.githubusercontent.com/10100202/93722968-0aec9180-fb9b-11ea-9983-bc0fc51b47ab.png)